Speak Up is the research tool districts use to learn what students, educators, parents and the community have to say about education issues.

 To see what our top Speak Up top schools and districts have to say about why they participate in Speak Up, and learn how they utilized their school/district’s data, visit our Speak Up in Action page here.

 Speak Up is a unique research project designed to collect and report on the authentic, unfiltered ideas and views of K-12 students and their parents, teachers and administrators.
-The primary focus of the Speak Up project has been on education stakeholders in the United States though schools in Australia, Canada and around the world have participated in the surveys for many years.
+The primary focus of the Speak Up project has been on education stakeholders in the United States though schools in Australia, Canada and around the world have participated in Speak Up for many years.

 In general, Speak Up has three primary objectives:

-The project methodology includes both reading level appropriate online surveys and focus groups.
-Any school or district that wants to participate in Speak Up is eligible to do so including private as well as public schools, charter schools, parochial schools, virtual schools etc. While the online student surveys are only currently available in English, the parent survey is available in English or Spanish.
-The online surveys are facilitated through cooperating schools and districts who sign up to participate in Speak Up, select their own specific password, and monitor the survey taking process.
+The project methodology includes both reading level appropriate online questions and focus groups.
+Any school or district that wants to participate in Speak Up is eligible to do so including private as well as public schools, charter schools, parochial schools, virtual schools etc. While the online student questions are only currently available in English, the parent questions are available in English or Spanish.
+The online collection process is facilitated through cooperating schools and districts who sign up to participate in Speak Up, select their own specific password, and monitor the online data collection process.
 The only demographic information collected from the students is grade and gender.
-Other demographic data is asked on the parent, teacher and administrator surveys but those are noted as optional questions.
-All data collected is 100% confidential and no single individual can be identified from any submitted survey.
-The online surveys are open for input typically in the fall and are available through any internet accessible computer, at schools, in libraries, in community centers and through personal access at home.
+Other demographic data is asked on the parent, teacher and administrator data collection but those are noted as optional questions.
+All data collected is confidential and no single individual can be identified from any submitted entry.
+The online data collection process is open for input typically in the fall and are available through any internet accessible computer, at schools, in libraries, in community centers and through personal access at home.
 Speak Up is not a typical, textbook model research project as it is fundamentally a convenience sampling; though the participation selection is not at the individual level but at the school or district level.
 Each year we also conduct 15-20 face-to-face focus groups with students and educators to inform our data analysis.
-Since 2003,over 4.5 million online surveys have been submitted through Speak Up and the national, state and local data has informed numerous policies, programs and initiatives around the use of technology in education.
+Since 2003, over 5.5 million online entries have been submitted through Speak Up and the national, state and local data has informed numerous policies, programs and initiatives around the use of technology in education.

 The Project Tomorrow staff is always happy to answer specific questions about our organization and the Speak Up project.
 Please feel free to contact us at email@example.com with your questions.